 Take a trip to the tropics at The Northwestern Michigan Orchid Society’s “Orchids By The Bay” show, held at the Grand Traverse Civic Center this coming Memorial weekend, Saturday and Sunday.
 The show features exotic orchids in bloom, artistic displays and educational exhibits.
 There is no admission but donations at the door will be welcome.
 Check out details for the Orchid show.

 The 9th Annual Festival includes Petoskey stone hunts for prizes, Petoskey stone and Michigan gemstone vendors, kid’s fish pond and lots of great Northern Michigan foods throughout the day.
 Plus a stone skipping contest; Betty Dinger Memorial Award Presentation; Wings of Wonder; K-9 Demonstrations; Albo the Clown; entertainment by Tommy Tropic and music by Danny Bellenbaum.
 Eastport is on US-31 about 50 minutes north of Traverse City.
 Here’s more on the Petoskey Stone Festival.

-10).
-Double Feature at the Cherry Bowl
+Catch a Double Feature at the Cherry Bowl

 Northern Michigan’s largest movie screen invites you back to the Cherry Bowl Drive-In Theatre where a double feature starts at dusk in Honor all summer long.
 All films are rated PG-13 or below (in other words, no R’s), and kids 12 and under get in for free with an accompanying adult.
 Read more about the 60-year heritage of family entertainment at the Cherry Bowl.